What Facebook Did to American Democracy

 Steve Bannon was confident in the operation.
 “I wouldn’t have come aboard, even for Trump, if I hadn’t known they were building this massive Facebook and data engine,” Bannon told them.
 “Facebook is what propelled Breitbart to a massive audience.
 We know its power.”

 Issenberg and Green called it “an odd gambit” which had “no scientific basis.”
 Then again, Trump’s whole campaign had seemed like an odd gambit with no scientific basis.
 The conventional wisdom was that Trump was going to lose and lose badly.
-In the days before the election, the Huffington Post’s data team had her election probability at 98.3%.
-A member of the team, Ryan Grim, went after Nate Silver for his more conservative probability of 64.7%, accusing him of skewing his data for “punditry” reasons.
+In the days before the election, The Huffington Post’s data team had Clinton’s election probability at 98.3 percent.
+A member of the team, Ryan Grim, went after Nate Silver for his more conservative probability of 64.7 percent, accusing him of skewing his data for “punditry” reasons.
 Grim ended his post on the topic, “If you want to put your faith in the numbers, you can relax.
 She’s got this.”

-Narrator: she did not have this.
+Narrator: She did not have this.

 But the point isn’t that a Republican beat a Democrat.
 The point is that the very roots of the electoral system—the news people see, the events they think happened, the information they digest—had been destabilized.